dotnet/docs/docs/core/tutorials/netcore-hosting.md

 You will also want a simple .NET Core application to test the host with, so you should install the [.NET Core SDK and CLI](https://www.microsoft.com/net/core) and build a small .NET Core test app (such as a 'Hello World' app).

-This tutorial and its associated sample build a Windows host, but please see the notes below regarding hosting on Unix.
+This tutorial and its [associated sample](https://github.com/dotnet/docs/tree/master/samples/core/hosting) build a Windows host, but please see the notes at the end of this article about hosting on Unix.

-## Hosting .NET Core
+## Creating the host

 A sample host demonstrating the steps outlined here is available in our [.NET Core samples](https://github.com/dotnet/docs/tree/master/samples/core/hosting).
-Comments in the host.cpp file clearly associate the numbered steps from this tutorial with where they are performed in the sample.
+Comments in the sample's host.cpp file clearly associate the numbered steps from this tutorial with where they are performed in the sample.

 Please bear in mind that the sample host is meant to be used for learning purposes so it is light on error checking and bears a design that emphasizes readability over efficiency.
 More real-world host samples are available in the [dotnet/coreclr](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts) repository.
-The [CoreRun host](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts/corerun), in particular, is a good general-purpose host to study after reading through this sample.
+The [CoreRun host](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts/corerun), in particular, is a good general-purpose host to study after reading through the simpler sample.

 ### A note about mscoree.h
 The primary .NET Core hosting interface (`ICLRRuntimeHost2`) is defined in [MSCOREE.IDL](https://github.com/dotnet/coreclr/blob/master/src/inc/MSCOREE.IDL).
 A header version of this file (mscoree.h - which your host will need to reference) is produced via MIDL when the [.NET Core runtime](https://github.com/dotnet/coreclr/) is built.
 If you do not want to build the .NET Core runtime, mscoree.h is also available as a [pre-built header](https://github.com/dotnet/coreclr/tree/master/src/pal/prebuilt/inc) in the dotnet/coreclr repository.